Publications

 Books

 • Saiyyad, K. N. (2026).
-Gigged: Lives on the Edge of the Platform.
-Pan Macmillan India (under contract)
+Gigged: Lives on the Edge of the Platform. (under contract)

 Based on two months of immersive fieldwork as a delivery rider and over 50 in-depth interviews with gig workers across different platforms and Indian cities, this book documents the lived realities of platform work, including earnings precarity, algorithmic control, and the factors that draw workers into the gig economy.